8 Greens Can be Grown In a Pot Through The Winter

 #7.
 Agretti

-Agretti is a long, annual herb that looks like chives, also called Saltwort or Toscano.
-It has a salty and bitter-like taste and is most often used fresh in salads with garlic and olive oil.
-Agretti has ability to grow in salty soils where other plants wouldn’t be able to grow at all.
+An annual herb resembling chives, Agretti has a salty and bitter taste.
+Often used fresh in salads with garlic and olive oil, it can grow in salty soils where other plants struggle.
 Image Source: sweetapricots.com via plantinstructions.com and theunconventionalgardener.com

 #8.
 Fennel

-‘Grosfruchtiger’ is a non-bulbing type of fennel grown for it’s sweet and tender leaves or greens.
-Leaves are a nice addition to salads, coleslaw, and dressings.
+‘Grosfruchtiger’ Fennel: This non-bulbing fennel type is grown for its sweet and tender leaves.
+The leaves are a delightful addition to salads, coleslaw, and dressings.